 Blueberry topping

 Do you have other berries?
 Use them.
-Raspberries and blackberries work well too, though they're very tangy so you might want to add more sugar to the sauce.
-Sweet cherries work very well too, like the sauce I serve with this Chocolate Ice Cream.
+Raspberries and blackberries work well, though they can be tangier, so you might want to add more sugar to the sauce.
+Sweet cherries also work.

 Ingredients